shashanknr172-beep/-A-SIMPLE-CODE-FOR-JAVA/README.md

-/its the simple code which represents the concept of nested loop in java programming.
+/its the simple code which represents the concept of nested loop in java programming

 /Say "hi" once → then say "bye" twice

  class Simple {